BarryCarlyon/QuickLastFMNowPlaying/README.md

 - `song` - the song changed, returns the first track object
 - `nochange` - the poll completed, but the song didn't change, nothing is passed
 - `warning` - non 200 call from the API, either Last.fm tripped, or you are polling to quick and hit a rate limit. passes an object containting the HTTP Code as `code` and the `body` response

+## Change Log

+v1.1.0

+Swapped from Got to Node Fetch